-Based on last year’s annual report from the Social Security Board of Trustees, the program is fully funded through 2034, and three quarters funded for the long term with many options to address the long term shortfall.
+Based on the latest annual report from the Social Security Board of Trustees, the program is fully funded through 2034, and three quarters funded for the long term with many options to address the long term shortfall.
 Politics will play a role in deciding if that means decreased benefits, an older age at which they’re available, or an increase in the amount of salary subject to Social Security tax.

 If you earned your money outside the U.S. and did not pay into the system, you’re out.
-If you failed to earn income for 10 years (40 three-month quarters of at least an inflation-adjusted $1,300 income), you’re not eligible.
+If you failed to earn income for 10 years (40 three-month quarters of at least an inflation-adjusted $1,510 income (in 2022 dollars)), you’re not eligible.
 However, non-qualifying spouses married to someone who qualifies for Social Security can receive half their spouse’s benefit if taken at full retirement age (FRA).

 Know the Social Security Bend Points!